Lima Memorial Health System Logo

 Interstitial nephritis may be temporary (acute), or it may be long-lasting (chronic) and get worse over time.

-The acute form of interstitial nephritis is most often caused by side effects of certain drugs.
+The acute form of interstitial nephritis is most often a side effect of certain drugs.

 The following can cause interstitial nephritis: